ReginaZhang/Team_Random/part_1_report_presentation/Technical details.md

 The frontend to our site will be powered by modern HTML5 and CSS3 technology, unified by Javascript.
 The Microsoft Typescript compiler, which allows the use of optional type annotations, will increase the correctness of our Javascript code, reducing bugs and increasing maintainability.
 In MVC terms our frontend will be the View, with the Model and Controller constituted by our various backend services.

+*Roles*
+Ray will focus on the diet planning/advice backend, in Java.
+Regina will focus on the various API services, in Python, on Javascript for the planning/advice frontend, and on automated testing.
+Nan will focus on CSS and HTML design and implementation for the whole frontend.
+Bing and Jonathan will focus on the forum backend and frontend.
+Jonathan will administer the DB and manage the cloud server(s).